mcfriend99/doka/src/getting-started/configuration.md

-You can change where you store the application configuration at any time by creating a valid application configuration file with any other name and in any other location and pointing to it when you serve or build your project using the `--config` (or `-c`) argument.
+You can change where you store the application configuration at any time by creating a valid application configuration file with any other name and in any other location and pointing to it when you start or build your project using the `--config` (or `-c`) argument.
 For example,

 ```
-doka serve -d --config /path/to/my/config/something.json
+doka start -d --config /path/to/my/config/something.json
 ```

 ### What goes into an application configuration file?